Esper89/Subnautica-TerrainPatcher/README.md

 mod uses Terrain Patcher, anyone using your mod needs to have Terrain Patcher installed to see your terrain changes.

+When linking users to Terrain Patcher to install, it's recommended to either link to this readme page or directly to the releases page at `https://github.com/Esper89/Subnautica-TerrainPatcher/releases`.
+Please avoid linking directly to one specific release (unless it's `releases/latest`) to avoid users installing old versions of Terrain Patcher instead of the latest version.

 ### Patch Loading

 To load a terrain patch, just distribute your `.optoctreepatch` file alongside your mod. **Terrain